vaddhiparthy/Privacy-Preserving-Authentication-Audit-Data-Platform/README.md

-Steps
+# Steps

-Extracting the data from SQS:
+## Extracting the data from SQS:
 The script connects to the local stack SQS service and receives messages from the SQS queue running on the Docker image on port 4566.
 The messages are then parsed as JSON data and stored in a variable.

-Transforming the data:
+## Transforming the data:
-The data is transformed by masking the device_id and IP fields, using hashing assuming semantic versioning convention major.minor.patch structure the major portion of the version number i.e., converting the app version to an integer to suit the data type listed in the DDL statement provided
+The data is transformed by masking the device_id and IP fields, using hashing assuming semantic versioning convention major.minor.patch structure th e major portion of the version number i.e., converting the app version to an integer to suit the data type listed in the DDL statement provided

-Loading the data into PostgreSQL:
+## Loading the data into PostgreSQL:
 The script connects to the local stack Postgres service running on the second Docker image on port 5432.
 The script creates a table in the PostgreSQL database (if it doesn't exist) with the provided schema and then inserts the transformed data into the table.